theOtherLuke/nordlynx-router/README.md

 Make sure the user you use to set this up is in sudoers.

 If you want to use ssh to configure, make sure you have an ssh server installed.
-If you don't have an ssh server installed (Debian allows you to select it at install):
+If you don't have an ssh server installed (Debian allows you to select it at install) you can install one now:

 `$ sudo apt install openssh-server`